jamesdonoh/mobile-applications/report.md

 Fast food outlets, also known as quick service restaurants or QSRs [@farrell], are big business globally.
 More recently the trend towards 'fast-casual' restaurants, without table service but with a better quality of food than traditional fast food outlets, has begun to spread outside the US and is expected to have a significant impact on the UK market [@henkes].

 A recent study by the Waste and Resources Action Programme [@wrap] showed that QSRs account for 25% of all meals eaten out in the UK and produce 76,000 tonnes of food waste per year, costing the sector £277m.
 Of this amount, 21% was ascribed to 'spoilage'.
-Given the need to feed an growing world population, there are therefore both commercial and moral arguments for reducing the amount of wasted food.
+Given the need to feed a growing world population, there are therefore both commercial and moral arguments for reducing the amount of wasted food.

 In the past few years there has been an explosion of apps and websites offering home meal delivery, either by takeaways themselves (via apps such as Just Eat and Hungryhouse) or more recently by 'last mile' [@ft2016] delivery companies with their own network of couriers (Deliveroo and Uber Eats).
 These apps have been enormously popular: Uber reported that over 100,000 people downloaded the Uber Eats app in the first few days of its launch [@ft2016].
 It is clear that apps are becoming an important way that users search for and source their meals.